Skip to content

 We could use environment variables for the same effect:

-$ # change the schema name defined in `config.yaml` to `otherdb`
+$ # change the schema name defined in `postgres.yaml` to `otherdb`

 As mentioned above, command line arguments have the final word:

-$ # change the schema name defined in `config.yaml` to `otherdb`
+$ # change the schema name defined in `postgres.yaml` to `otherdb`

-$ MYAPP_SCHEMA_NAME=otherdb uv run myapp.py --config config.yaml --schema_name=yetanotherdb
+$ MYAPP_SCHEMA_NAME=otherdb uv run myapp.py --config postgres.yaml --schema_name=finaldb

 Partial configurations